Sarit1046/microsoft-365-docs/microsoft-365/solutions/ransomware-protection-microsoft-365-security-baselines.md

 description: Use security baselines to protect your Microsoft 365 resources from ransomware attacks.
 ---

 # Step 1.
-Configure security baselines
+Configure security baselines for ransomware protection

 As a first step to counter ransomware attackers, you must configure the following Microsoft-defined security baselines: